grislyeye/three-meet/pages/backgrounds/noble.md

 </header>

-Your illegitimacy means you must become useful to you family in other ways.
+Your illegitimacy meant you had to become useful to you family in other ways.
 You are proficient in any 1 skill or tool of your choice.

 ## Scion